w5xd/PacketThermometer/README.md

 port D3's interrupt.
 The other pair of MOSFETs implements a charge pump so that the RC circuit discharges from twice Vcc (about 6V) which gives a much longer time delay than is feasible without it.

+REV07 of the PCB can be assembled using the older (REV05) configuration with only R11 and C11 if you also install a jumper in the holes provided at D12

 PCB assembly

 While the PCB has multiple positions for placing sensors, the sketch only reports one of them.